|

 Feature |

-A term given to a visible or audible pain related behaviour, symptom or condition which is included in PainChek® pain assessment tool. |
+A term given to a visible or audible pain related behavior, symptom or condition which is included in PainChek® pain assessment tool. |

 Google Play Store |